 The mission of BOAT – the Bus for Outdoor Access & Teaching – is to get other organization’s missions outside.
 A not-for-profit wilderness program on wheels run from a custom bus, we bring a full service outdoor program to the front doors of our partners.
 Being outside has powerful effects on health, wellness, and learning – BOAT can serve as the logistical backend that gets you there.

-- Weekly contracts available – please inquire for availability.
+- Weekly contracts may be available – please inquire for availability.

 REQUIREMENTS: Wilderness First Responder preferred.
 Experience with backcountry navigation, outdoor meal preparation, and basic facilitation required.
 See job description for more.

-DETAILS: While details will vary, most programs in 2022 range between 3 – 5 days.
-2022 program partners include multiple youth program focused on cross-cultural immersion to reduce segregation, a primarily Spanish-speaking backpacking program aimed at children of immigrant families, an interfaith girls group, and multiple intergenerational programs aimed at families traditionally underrepresented in the outdoors.
-We are proud to partner with programs led and designed by leaders for their own communities.
+PROGRAMS & CLIENTS: While details will vary, most programs in 2023 range between 3 – 5 days.
+We are proud to partner with programs led and designed by leaders for their own communities, with BOAT as an enabler.
+This makes guiding for BOAT distinct, as the ability to flex to the needs of different programs is critical.
+We are truly “guides” more than we are “leaders.”
 Strong preference for guides with background in facilitation, social-emotional learning, and with cultural competence and humility.

 The name is an acronym, but it really is like working on a ship.
 Our crew is small, the quarters are tight, and everything is on board.
 We aren’t a camp, and we don’t have our own students – instead, every program is a partnership, with leaders from the communities and schools we serve directly involved.
 You may be used to programs that work out of a particular camp or area, or have their own philosophy and model – we find we can serve more programs, in a more thoughtful way, by focusing on their approach.
 Our challenge is to mirror what they already do in an outdoor setting.
 Each trip can look a little bit different.
 That can be refreshing for some, but stressful for others.